kkoomen/vim-doge/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

 <!--
-If you don't provide a minimal vimrc then we will close your issue very quickly.
+If you can't reproduce the bug with a minimum vimrc then we might close your issue immediately.
 -->

 - Create file `doge.vim` with: